youspider/EatBugsYouSpiders/docs/CRICKET.md

 The 4 stems play simultaneously but independently.
 Each has its own slice selection loop.

+## What EBYS Is

+EBYS is the system Cricket runs inside.
+It has two parts: a directory of Montreal music events — shows, concerts, performances, web-scraped and fed by the community — and a generative webradio that plays continuously in the background.
+The radio is Cricket.
+Artists submit tracks through the site; those tracks become the raw material Cricket remixes in real time.
+The Montreal scene becomes its own soundtrack.

 ---

 ## How Slice Selection Works